-The team of Professor Mark Emberton, of University College London (UCL), is leading the development of the new "one shot" test, to be done only once at 55, which promises to give men the reassuring knowledge that they will not develop. never prostate cancer.
+Professor Mark Emberton's team, from University College London (UCL), is leading the development of the new one-shot test, to be done only once at age 55, which promises to give men the reassuring knowledge that they will not develop never prostate cancer.

-The 10-minute scan, which can even be done during public prevention periods in busy areas such as shopping malls, would detect cancer years before the onset of the most obvious symptoms.
+The scan, which takes just 10 minutes and can even be done during public screening periods in high-traffic areas like shopping malls, could detect cancer years before it starts. of the symptoms more evident.

 Subject to state funding, this new MRI (magnetic resonance imaging) technique can kick off the first mass screening for prostate cancer.